Victorian Athletic League: Rye Gift

+Shepparton Gift

+The Shepparton Gift commenced in 1899 as the Sheffield Handicap, later renamed the Shepparton Gift, which was held at the Shepparton Recreation Reserve (Deakin Reserve) from 1906 onwards.

 Stawell Gift

-The Stawell Gift is considered the country's and quite possibly world's most prestigious professional footrace.
+The Stawell Gift is considered the country's most prestigious professional footrace.
 Over 120m it is televised across the country and thousands are at Stawell every year at Easter.